ximxal/ximxal/README.md

-# Krittapas Phongchai, Robotics Student, Program Student
+# Krittapas Phongchai, Robotics Student

 I am a robotics student studying at [Assumption College Rayong](https://acr.ac.th/).
 I specialize in building robots for competitions and programming solutions to solve problems and create convenience.